ihmeuw/vivarium_research/docs/source/gbd2019_models/risk_exposures/low_birthweight_short_gestation/index.rst

 * Simulants born during the simulation should be assigned an LBWSG exposure category using the exposure data for age_group_id=164 (Birth).

+The probability that a simulant's exposure category is ``cat_i`` should equal the prevalence of ``cat_i`` for the simulant's age group and sex.
 As discussed above, once a simulant is assigned an LBWSG exposure category, they should be assigned a birthweight and gestational age by assuming the joint distribution of birthweights and gestational ages is uniform within each category.

 .. todo::